Are you interested in working from home?

 Enago is an online editing and proofreading service from New York that operates across 125 countries and employs over 850 freelance proofreaders and editors worldwide.

-This company mostly hires highly educated and experienced professionals for various subject areas from academic to book editing.
+This company mostly hires highly educated and experienced professionals for various subject areas in medicine, life sciences, physical sciences and engineering, economics and business, arts and social sciences

 41. Global English Editing

-Global English Editing is another US-based company which provides online academic, book and business proofreading and editing services primarily to academics, authors, students, publishers and business professionals.
+Global English Editing is another US-based company that provides online academic, book and business proofreading and editing services primarily to academics, authors, students, publishers, and business professionals.

 You may check the website or contact the company to ask about online proofreading job openings.